 Although not the best time for lunch, you should grab a bite to eat now in order to save time later.
 Burgerista, located between the two bridges, facing the river, is an excellent choice for a quick, yet delicious bite.
-Sitting down in a traditional restaurant would simply take too long, especially since you are spending only one day in Salzburg.
-You can get great, juicy burgers for as little as 5 EUR, including a number of veggie options to choose from.
-The setting is quite trendy and modern, and the location unbeatable.
+You can get great at affordable prices here, including a number of veggie options to choose from.

 Visit One of the Nearby Museums

 After lunch, go for a scenic walk through Griesgasse street west until you reach Museumsplatz, an elongated public square under the impressive cliff.
-The nearby Haus der Natur is a sprawling museum focusing on natural history and science, with interactive displays, as well as an aquarium and a reptile zoo.
-The museum is one of the top Salzburg attractions, and is definitely worth a visit if you are visiting the city with children.
-The price for adults is 8.50 EUR, with considerable discounts for children and families.
+The nearby Haus der Natur is a sprawling museum focusing on natural history and science, with interactive displays.
+They even have an aquarium and a reptile zoo!

-If you consider yourself more of an art aficionado, then your time may be better spent visiting the Museum der Moderne Salzburg or the Modern Art Museum, whose astonishing clifftop location is matched only by its impressive collection of contemporary visual art.
+If you consider yourself more of an art aficionado, then your time may be better spent visiting the Museum der Moderne Salzburg or the Modern Art Museum.
+Its astonishing clifftop location is just as good as its impressive collection of contemporary visual art.